Six Dr. Seuss books halt publication due to racist imagery

 "Ceasing sales of these books is only part of our commitment and our broader plan to ensure Dr. Seuss Enterprises' catalog represents and supports all communities and families," the company said.

-At a White House briefing on Tuesday, reporters asked why President Joe Biden read a proclamation about this year's National Read Across America Day but made no mention of Dr. Seuss.
-White House press secretary Jen Psaki noted the day was designed to elevate and celebrate a love of reading among young people.
+"It's getting to the point where, you know, you get deleted from history," the culinary sales worker said.
+"What people need to realize is, if Dr. Seuss can get canceled, what can't be?"

-"It is especially important that we ensure all children can see themselves represented and celebrated in the books that they read," Psaki said at the White House briefing.
+On eBay, some of the discontinued titles surged in value on Tuesday.
+A copy of "If I Ran the Zoo," with a starting price of $48 in the morning, was commanding a bid of $410 within an hour.

-Philip Nel, a children's literature scholar at Kansas State University, likened the publication halt to the recall of an outdated, dangerous product.
+Philip Nel, a children's literature scholar at Kansas State University, likened the decision to stop publication to the recall of an outdated, dangerous product.

 "In the 1950s, cars did not have seat belts.
 Now, we recognize that as dangerous - so, cars have seat belts.
 In the 1950s, lots of books recycled racist caricature.
 Now, Random House is recognizing this as dangerous," Nel said.